-- The new law establishes a “social equity applicant,” which is a person who was arrested or convicted of a minor cannabis offense, or who is related to someone who was.
-It can also be a person who lives in or has ties to a community with high rates of poverty and disproportionately impacted by the war on cannabis.
-This can include living in such an area now, or five of the last 10 years.
+The new law establishes a “social equity applicant,” which is a person who was arrested or convicted of a minor cannabis offense, or who is related to someone who was.
+It can also be a person who lives in or has ties to a community with high rates of poverty and has been disproportionately impacted by the war on cannabis.
+This can include those individuals living in such an area now, or five of the last 10 years.

-- A disproportately impacted area is an area with high rates of arrest, conviction, and incarceration related to cannabis-related offenses, along with at least one of the following:
+A disproportionately impacted area is an area with high rates of arrest, conviction, and incarceration related to cannabis-related offenses, along with at least one of the following:

-- A significant points advantage above all other applicants for licenses.
+A significant points advantage compared to other applicants for licenses.

 Cannabis Business Development Fund

-- The bill establishes a $30 million Cannabis Business Development Fund, paid for by licensed cannabis businesses that operate during the transition period before new businesses start to operate.
-The fund will be used for the following:
+The bill establishes a Cannabis Business Development Fund, paid for by licensed cannabis businesses that operate during the transition period before new businesses start to operate.
+The fund — which will start at $12 million by July 2019, and is anticipated to grow to $30 million — will be used for the following

-- Beginning in October 2019, applications for up to 75 additional dispensaries for adult consumers would be available.
+Beginning in October 2019, applications for up to 75 additional dispensaries for adult consumers will be available.

-- Up to 40 new types of cultivator, a craft grower, would be available in the first year, with further growth possible.
-Applications would be available in January 2020.
+Up to 40 licenses for a new type of cultivator — a craft grower — will be available in the first year, with further growth possible.
+Applications will be available in January 2020.

-- Similarly, up to 40 processor licenses, in which businesses create products made with cannabis, would be available during the first year, with applications also starting in January 2020.
+Similarly, up to 40 processor licenses, in which businesses create products made with cannabis, will be available during the first year, with applications also starting in January 2020.

-- A transporter license would also be available the first year, without limits on the total number operating.
+A transporter license will also be available the first year, without limits on the total number operating

-- Following a market study, the state can also add more top-tier cultivation licenses, called cultivation centers, to provide wholesale cannabis to the retail market.
+Following a market study, the state can also add more licenses of all types, including top-tier cultivation licenses, called cultivation centers.

 Helping disadvantaged communities:

-While the new program would help those entering the industry, the Cannabis Regulation and Tax Act also provides benefits directly to disadvantaged communities.
+While the new program will help those entering the industry, the Cannabis Regulation and Tax Act also provides benefits directly to disadvantaged communities.

 Recovery, Reinvest, Renew

-- 25% of the funds generated from tax revenue and licensing fees generated by the program would be available for the program.
+25% of the funds generated from tax revenue and licensing fees will be available for the program.

-- A state oversight board would consider and review proposals presented for assistance.
+A state oversight board will consider and review proposals presented for assistance.